 Moles & Voles

-Moles may seem harmless—with their velvety, furry appearance—but around the United States, moles and voles can present problems to homes, businesses, and landscapes.
-These small mammals quickly become pests, thanks to the tunnels they burrow through yards and the meals that voles in particular like to make out your home-grown vegetation.
+With their velvety, furry appearance, moles may seem harmless—but around the United States, moles and voles can present problems to homes, businesses, and landscapes.
+These small mammals quickly become pests, thanks to the tunnels they burrow through yards and the meals they like to make out your home-grown vegetation.

 How to Identify Moles and Voles

 Three mole species are commonly found in the United States:

 - Townsend’s moles